 • Take control - customize your suspension feel to float over obstacles and maintain control over rough terrain

-• The ShockStop Stem in available in two angle options: - +/-6 degree in 80mm, 90mm, 100mm, 110mm, and 120mm lengths - +30 degree high-rise version in 100mm length only • Effective suspension travel: - Up to 20mm • Includes 5 swappable elastomers to fine tune your riding style • Check technical specs for compatibility
+• The ShockStop Stem in available in two angle options: - +/-6 degree in 80mm, 90mm, 100mm, 110mm, and 120mm lengths - +30 degree high-rise version in 80 and 100mm lengths • Effective suspension travel: - Up to 20mm • Includes 5 swappable elastomers to fine tune your riding style • Check technical specs for compatibility

 What's in the Box:

 • 1 x ShockStop Stem • 5 x swappable elastomers (2 pre-installed, 3 additional in box) • All required hardware

 256 g +/- 6 deg, 80mm 266 g +/-6 deg, 90mm 278 g +/-6 deg, 100mm 290 g +/-6 deg, 110mm 302 g +/-6 deg, 120mm 278 g +30 deg, 100mm